Introduction

 - Orphaning Private Trust Companies: STAR Trusts are utilised to orphan private trust companies which act as trustees of family trusts.
 This arrangement allows families to maintain greater oversight compared to using an unconnected trust company.

-- Dynastic Trusts: Due to their exemption from the 150-year perpetuity limit, STAR Trusts serve well in establishing perpetual private or family trusts.
+- Dynastic Trusts: Due to their exemption from the 150-year perpetuity limit, STAR Trusts serve well in establishing perpetual private or family trusts, a key strategy in long-term estate planning.

 - Acting as the Trustee of a Private Trust Company: Commonly, a STAR Trust is established to own shares in a Private Trust Company, which then acts as the trustee of one or more trusts, potentially across various jurisdictions.
 This setup avoids succession issues regarding PTC ownership.